Apollo Uplink

 @apollo/gateway

-If you use the @apollo/gateway library with managed federation, by default your gateway polls Uplink every ten seconds.
-Every time it does so, it cycles through Uplink endpoints in round-robin fashion.
+If you use the @apollo/gateway library with managed federation, your gateway polls Uplink every ten seconds by default.
+Each time, it cycles through Uplink endpoints until it receives a response.

 Versions of @apollo/gateway prior to v0.45.0 don't support multiple Uplink endpoints and only use the GCP endpoint by default.